Ryan-McKee2001/Deep_Learning_Project-Fake_News_Detection/README.md

 ## Acknowledgements

-This project was completed as part of the CSC3066 Deep Learning course at the University, under the guidance of Professor [Name].
-Special thanks to the creators of the GloVe word embeddings and the Keras library for their valuable tools and resources.
+This project was completed as part of the CSC3066 Deep Learning course at Queens University Belfast.

-For further details, refer to the project report included in the repository.
+For further details, refer to the project report and Jupyter notebooks included in the repository.